dbos-inc/dbos-docs/docs/api-reference/contexts.md

 `getConfig` retrieves configuration information (from .yaml config file / environment).
 If `key` is not present in the configuration, `defaultValue` is returned.

-### MiddlewareContext.query
+#### `MiddlewareContext.query`

 ```typescript
   query<C extends UserDatabaseClient, R, T extends unknown[]>(qry: (dbclient: C, ...args: T) => Promise<R>, ...args: T): Promise<R>;
 ```

-The `query` fucntion provides read access to the database.
-See [Placing Database Queries From `MiddlewareContext`](#placing-database-queries-from-middlewarecontext) below for more usage information.
+The `query` function provides read access to the database.

-### Placing Database Queries From `MiddlewareContext`

-`MiddlewareContext` supports read-only database queries, via a method called `query`.
 To provide a scoped database connection and to ensure cleanup, the `query` API works via a callback function.
 The application is to pass in a `qry` function that will be executed in a context with access to the database client `dbclient`.
 The provided `dbClient` will either be a `Knex` or TypeORM `EntityManager` depending on the application's choice of SQL access library.
 This callback function may take arguments, and return a value.

 Example, for Knex:
 ```typescript